pascalgrimaud/docker/jboss-as/README.md

 ```

 To deploy a specific file.war, you need to make another container.
-Create a new directory and put your file.war
+Create a new directory and put your file.war.
 Then, create a new Dockerfile :
 ```bash
 FROM pgrimaud/jboss-as:7.1.1
 ADD file.war /jboss-as-7.1.1.Final/standalone/file.war
 ```